Number of deaths attributable to eating processed meat, according to the World Health Organization (WHO): 34,000

 To make matters worse, the WHO conflates the risk of smoking and asbestos with red meat.
 Both the former cause perhaps something like an 18% increase in age-adjusted death rates in total, not an 18% increase in one form of cancer.
 The difference?
 Probably about a thousand times in total, unvarnished, absolute risk.

-Yes, I know it’s not always about me (my ex-wife was quite clear on this) but this is exactly what Quizzify teaches.
+Yes, I know it’s not always about me, but this is exactly what Quizzify teaches.
 Newscasters who had taken the Quizzify quiz (and relative-vs-absolute risk is in the advanced level…but they are newscasters so they should get to that level) would have led with the headline: “WHO Demonstrates No Understanding of Health” instead of “You Could Die from Eating Red Meat”.

 That’s it for now.
 Funny thing, I used to be a quasi-vegetarian because I was concerned about the impact of red meat and processed meats on my colon cancer risk.
 But anyone who understands health research would read this the same way I do: it’s OK to live on the edge.
 Don’t deprive yourself of red meat for this reason.
 I myself am headed out for a burger.
 Not just any burger but a bacon burger.
 In the immortal words of the great philosopher Sammy Davis Jr., I’ve got a lot of living to do.